 Compared to other countries where I have traveled, it felt like there were a lot less dangers on the road - so wild or farm animals wandering free, very little one lane roads...

 There are 3 main dangers to be aware of when driving in Portugal:

 - The Scenery - sometimes the road is s beautiful that you are distracted.
 Better to stop!

-- Idiots and speed lover... well they are everywhere.
+- Idiots and speed lovers... well they are everywhere.
 Can't do anything about it

 - At night many roads are not very well lit